jadeforrest/blog/content/posts/2021-10-27--embedded-model/index.md

 * **Negotiate how it works and take care onboarding**.
 A new embedded person has a more complex situation than new employees do.
 They have another manager, and things outside your team they may be paying attention to.
 Kick off the relationship with explicit conversations.
 Spend twice the care you would with onboarding a generalist employee.
  \
-Gus Shaffer offers this advice: “One thing that I found helpful when embedding staff engineers was to conduct a standard Kick-off process with a Statement of Work as output.
+Keizan Shaffer offers this advice: “One thing that I found helpful when embedding staff engineers was to conduct a standard Kick-off process with a Statement of Work as output.
 Early on I learned the hard way that leaving success criteria loose leads to lingering engagements / disappointment / confusion.”

 * **Be clear who directs their work**.
 When negotiating an embedded situation, decide who directs their work.
 It can cause problems if both the home and work team managers assign work.
 This makes their output less predictable.
 Even worse than that, it causes surprises because it seems predictable until it isn't.
 This can make it hard to depend on the embedded person.